My Landlord Is Ignoring Me: What Can I Do? (Updated 2025)

 Step 9: Find an Attorney

 Unfortunately, landlord-related concerns can escalate quickly.
 If your landlord isn’t such a fantastic person, they could try to evict you if they find out you intend to deduct rent.
 For some issues, you can contact your local code enforcement agency to fine your landlord.
-This department is helpful when your landlord shuts off your utilities or refuses to make repairs.
+This department is helpful when:

 Even still, you may want to find a consumer law attorney.
 You can schedule a consultation and present your concerns.
 It’s vital to note that this move may be a waste of time if your problem isn’t an emergency.
 That broken dryer doesn’t qualify as a necessity, so only take the legal route when it’s essential.
 Aside from refusal to repair, negligence can become an entirely different issue that you need to address.